How We Increased Our Organic Search Traffic by 348% in 12 Months

 Promote content to relevant trade publications and blogs

-Promoting your content to trade publications and blogs will help get authentic backlinks and build thought leadership as a trusted domain in Google’s eyes.
+Promoting your content to trade publications and blogs is a natural link building technique that allows you to build credibility in Google’s eyes.
 If you think of a backlink like a vote, then the more votes you have, the more popular and trusted you become.
 Bottom line, the more content you have on established platforms, the more awareness you’ll bring to your business, and the more credibility you’ll build for potential new clients.

 Here are a few tips and tools we used for content promotion: